wellsaid-labs/tts-evaluation/docs/PREPROCESSING_DATASETS.md

 - [ ] The script reports less than 0.5% "unaligned characters"; otherwise, the transcript likely doesn't match the audio.
 - [ ] The dataset created is of a reasonable length.
-For example, the script should log that the final Jack dataset is ~14 hours in length.
+For example, the script should log that the final Actor Shmactor dataset is ~14 hours in length.
 - [ ] The longest "unaligned substring" is small; otherwise, the transcript likely doesn't match the audio.
 - [ ] The `/processed/wavs/` files are named consistently; otherwise, the audio formats of the original files are not the same.
 This could mean that the audio was recorded inconsistently.
-      For example, some of Jacks audio files required a `bits` normalization and others required a `rate` normalization.
+      For example, some of Actor Shmactor's audio files required a `bits` normalization and others required a `rate` normalization.
 - [ ] The metadata has the same number of entries as the number of audio files; otherwise, the script may have been run in a compromised state.
 - [ ] There are only two logs files; otherwise, the script may have been run in a compromised state.